yusukebe/ramen-api/README.md

 # Ramen API :ramen:

 **Ramen API** is a free Web API about :ramen:.
-This API is designed for the purpose of testing your software application which is accessing Web APIs.
+This API is designed for the purpose of testing a software application which is accessing Web APIs.
-For example, you can use Ramen API when you are prototyping such as a React, Vue, and Angular web pages.
+For example, you can use Ramen API for prototyping your React, Vue, or Angular web pages.

 You can try Ramen API with this code.